 Each day will feature two different shows across eight show times.
 Please check in advance what shows will be showing on the day of your visit.
 Thanks!

-Venus & Mercury – Venus dips behind the Sun from our view for the entire month of October.
-Mercury briefly appears in the morning sky at the end of October.
+Venus & Mercury – Venus will be faded from view in the Sun’s light for all of November.
+Mercury briefly appears in the morning sky at the beginning of November, but disappears again from view by the end of the month.

-Mars – Can be found in the west just over the horizon after sunset.
-Mars is moving eastward day by day in the sky, and though it will start in the constellation of Scorpious, by the end of October it will be in the constellation of Sagittarius.
+Mars – Can be found in the west just over the horizon after sunset in the constellation of Sagittarius.

 Jupiter – Will be visible in the east in the early morning sky by the constellation of Leo the lion.
 It will stay there all month.